Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

 Gabriel Moreno At The Plate

-- Moreno has picked up a hit in four games this year (66.7%), including one multi-hit game.
+- Moreno has picked up a hit in five games this year (71.4%), including one multi-hit game.

+- In seven games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.